 I hope you have enjoyed our blog posts on various health, nutritional and injury related topics.
 Please don't hesitate in calling us or myself if you have questions when the need to seek care arises.
 Call the office or myself.
 Office 915-850-0900 - Cell 915-540-8444 Great Regards.
 Dr. J

-Skin Health: An individual’s skin can reveal the stories about their life.
-From the glow of pregnancy to the spots that surface from sun damage.
-People hear about how to protect their skin from the sun’s rays, but there are many simple health moves that can keep one’s skin in great shape.
+Dr. Jimenez Skin Health and Functional Medicine Team.
+An individual’s skin can reveal stories about their life, from the glow of pregnancy to the spots that surface from sun damage.
+People hear about protecting their skin from the sun’s rays, but many simple health moves can keep one’s skin in great shape.
 Skin provides a physical and chemical barrier between the outside environment and the inside tissues.

 Nutritional status plays an important role in the maintenance of healthy skin.
 Skin nutrition may be enhanced directly through topical applications.
 Topical application of micronutrients can complement dietary consumption, leading to a stronger, healthier protective barrier of the body.